wmww/Pinecone/readme.md

 ## About
-Pinecone is a brand new, easy to learn, general purpose, multi-paradigm, high performence programming language created by Sophie Winter.
+Pinecone is a brand new, easy to learn, general purpose, multi-paradigm, high performance programming language created by Sophie Winter.
 Work on the language began on October 4th, 2016.
-Right now effort is focused on the Pinecone interpreter, but development will soon begin on a compiler using LLVM.
-The language is written from scratch (it includes an integrated lexer, parser and interpreter).
+Pinecone can now be interpreted or transpiled to C++.
+The language is written from scratch (it includes an integrated lexer, parser and interpreter, etc.).

 ## Why?
 This is probably the most common reaction to hearing about a new language.
 I realize that there are a __lot__ of programming languages, and that the reason for that is that there are so many assholes like me who keep making them.
 I do truly think, though, that Pinecoe fills a previously empty niche.

-Pinecone will be similar in capabilities to modern object oriented compiled languages such as C++, Swift and Rust.
+Pinecone aims to have similar capabilities to modern object oriented compiled languages such as C++, Swift and Rust.
 It's primary attraction is the simplicity and consistency of it's syntax.
 Here are some examples of how Pinecone is different from other popular languages:

 * Variable creation is implicit, just set a variable and it is created.
 * Variables are statically typed, but type deduction is automatic.